compsoc-edinburgh/mapp/README.md

 program is run.

 callback host must be running the counterpart software, that takes the JSON object in the header and stores it in Redis.
+That's in a private repo because it contains LDAP authentication and Redis interfaces.